 The more rolls you do, the higher it’ll be.

 But no matter how many rolls you do and how high it gets, the size of the cuff should be between 1.5 to 2 inches (depending on your height).

-Let’s talk through how to do it, starting with one single roll.
+Let’s discuss how to do it, starting with one roll.